SJ23 Tech Tip D12, (Updated 2025-05-02) Bob Schimmel. | |

 |

 Upon closer examination in the dark areas under the block I discovered the insulation on the kill switch wires was also cracked.
 Another problem waiting to jeopardize my adventures.
 Aaaarch.
 This switch was also manufacture discontinued and equally expensive to replace.
-But it was possible to refurbish it, saving me ~$80 in exchange for some sweat equity.
-I removed the kill switch by cutting both wires going to the engine connections and spinning off the retaining nut and neoprene cap.
-With the switch free of the outboard the remaining wires stubs were cut off immediately behind each contactor inside the switch so I could use a narrow punch to drive each connector out of the housing.
-It helps if you support the connector housing on a socket held in a bench vice.
-Once extracted, the wire end of each contactor was filed flat and a depression ground using a Dremel burring bit.
+But it was possible to refurbish it, saving me ~$80 Ca in exchange for some sweat equity.
+The kill switch was easy to remove by cutting both wires and spinning off the retaining nut and neoprene cap.
+With the switch free of the outboard the remaining wires stubs were cut off immediately behind each contact inside the switch.
+This allowed me to use a narrow punch to drive each contact out of the housing.
+It helps if you support the connector housing on a matching size socket held in a bench vice.
+Once extracted, the wire end of each contact was filed flat and a depression ground using a Dremel burring bit.
 This facilitated drilling out the old wires with a tiny drill bit.
-Since the metal surface of the inside of the contactor was whistle clean I inserted a new wire and soldered it in place.
-The excess solder was filed off both contactor barrels so they could fit back inside the connector housing.
+Since the metal surface of the inside of the contact was whistle clean I inserted a new wire and soldered it in place.
+The excess solder was filed off both contact barrels so they could fit back inside the connector housing.
 Next I slipped the neoprene cap over the connector housing and tested the switch for continuity.
 This switch is a momentary closure, being opened by the tension of the neoprene cap.
-The connector assembly was installed in the outboard frame and the new wires directed to their respective termination.
+The switch assembly was installed in the outboard frame and the new wires directed to their respective termination.
 This allowed me to cut the wires to length, crimp and solder a new ring connector to the ends and tighten each ring under its respective screw.

 Success, the switch can kill the spark again. |